Model-free Bootstrap and Conformal Prediction in Regression: Conditionality, Conjecture Testing, and Pertinent Prediction Intervals: Model-free vs. model-based regression

 \itshape

+\rm Note that there are several possible choices for the function $g$ and the resulting point predictor $\widehat Y_f$ that serves as the center of the prediction interval.
+By far the most popular one is the conditional mean of the estimated conditional CDF of $Y_f$ given $x_f$.
+Another popular choice is the conditional median; see Politis \cite{Politis2015} for details.

-\rm For comparison, we state below the original algorithm model-free bootstrap algorithm, i.e., Algorithm 4.4.1 in \cite{Politis2015}
+\rm For comparison, we state below the original algorithm model-free bootstrap algorithm, i.e., Algorithm 4.4.1 in \cite{Politis2015}:

-\begin{remark} \normalfont \cite{Politis2015} also proposed some different variations to the basic Algorithm \ref{algo:MFB2}.
+\begin{remark} \normalfont \cite{Politis2015} proposed some different variations to the basic Algorithm \ref{algo:MFB2}.
 For example, the {\it Limit} model-free bootstrap omits step (2) that calculates estimated ranks.
 Instead, in step 3 the $U_i^*$s are directly sampled from a $Unif(0,1)$ distribution, thus reducing computational cost and simplifying the analysis for proofs.
-For predictive inference, the author also recommends using the {\it predictive} model-free approach, which estimates the $t^{th}$ rank $\widehat U_t^{(-t)} = \widehat F^{(-t)}(Y_t|X_t)$ where $\widehat F^{(-t)}$ is estimated through the delete-$t$ dataset $\{(X_i,Y_i)\}_{i=1}^n / (X_t, Y_t).$ \end{remark}
+For predictive inference, the author also recommends using the {\it predictive} model-free approach, which estimates the $t^{th}$ rank $\widehat U_t^{(-t)} = \widehat F^{(-t)}(Y_t|X_t)$ where $\widehat F^{(-t)}$ is estimated through the delete-$t$ dataset $\{(X_i,Y_i)\}_{i=1}^n / (X_t, Y_t).$ \cite{Politis2015} also expanded in details the various choices of the CDF/quantile estimation as well as the predictor, see e.g. Section 2.4.2 and Section 4.2 . \end{remark}

 \normalfont \textbf{Distributional conformal prediction.} As mentioned in the Introduction, a recent endeavor to extend conformal prediction to guarantee conditional validity in regression is distributional conformal prediction (CP).
 This was proposed by \cite{distributionalconformal} who used the aforementioned uniformization transformation --based on a locally estimated PIT-- to calculate the conformity score as follows.